Intel Hit With Three Class-Action Lawsuits Over Meltdown and Spectre Bugs - Slashdot

 Shut up!
 We're all going to get free replacement i5s and i7s with the bug fixed!
 I want to believe!

 Stop buying Intel chips.
-(Score:2)
+(Score:3)

 If you just look at Intel's legal history, you'll see they have been mired in accusations and convictions of unethical and anti-competitive business practices since the early 1980s.
 Buying from Intel has always been a devil's bargain, it's just now that you are realizing what you have done because it's directly affecting you.

+A corporation like Intel represents a very great concentration of power.
+It has enormous wealth, and controls not only the working lives of all its employees but the computing abilities of all its customers, and their customers all the way downstream.

+In a near-monoculture of Microsoft-on-Intel, any serious defects such as Meltdown and Spectre are inevitably inflicted on millions of individuals, corporations and governments, a

-This Will Go Nowhere (Score:3, Interesting)
+This Will Go Nowhere (Score:2, Interesting)

 Court: "OK, so your chip turned out to have a flaw, the company took extra time to investigate, and now your computer is slower sometimes.
 How is that different than the average Microsoft or Apple update?"